What are the differences between telematics and fleet management software?

 By integrating the two systems, the benefits now include:

-Creating a more comprehensive risk analyses by combining driver behaviour information with data on accident rates, medical histories and fines
+- Creating a more comprehensive risk analyses by combining driver behavior information with data on accident rates, medical histories and fines

-Ability to attach engine fault codes to work orders to speed up repairs and enhance preventative maintenance
+- Ability to attach engine fault codes to work orders to speed up repairs and enhance preventive maintenance

 Incorporating both telematics and fleet management software creates an opportunity to reduce investment and operating costs across numerous business areas such as fuel purchasing, leasing, maintenance, accident management, accounting, IT and ERP solutions.

-Telematics vs fleet management software – which should you choose?
+Telematics vs fleet management software – which would you choose?

 We can now conclude that fleet management software and telematics systems are different, separate solutions.
 However, when used collectively – and if effectively integrated by a fleet management software provider – they can vastly enhance your fleet management capabilities.